Change-Point Testing for Risk Measures in Time Series: Introduction

 We offer the following solutions to the above issues.
 (1) To address the issue of often problematic selection of tuning parameters for confidence interval construction with time series data, we make use of ratio statistics to cancel out unknown standard errors and form pivotal quantities, thereby avoiding the often difficult estimation of such nuisance parameters.
 We examine confidence interval construction using a technique originally referred to in the simulation literature as sectioning \citep{asmussen_etal2007}, which involves splitting the data into equal-size non-overlapping sections, separately evaluating the estimator of interest using the data in each section, and relying on a normal approximation to form an asymptotically pivotal t-statistic.
 We also examine its generalization, referred to in the simulation literature as standardized time series \citep{schruben1983,glynn_etal1990} and in the time series literature as self-normalization \citep{lobato2001,shao2010}, which uses functionals different from the t-statistic to create asymptotically pivotal quantities.
 (2) In the context of change-point testing using ES and related risk measures, to avoid potentially troublesome standard error estimation, we follow \cite{shao_etal2010} and \cite{zhang_etal2018} and apply the method of self-normalization for change-point testing by dividing CUSUM-type processes by corresponding processes designed to cancel out the unknown standard error.
 The processes we divide by take into account potential change point(s) and thus avoids the problem of non-monotonic power which often plagues change-point tests that rely on consistent standard error estimation, as discussed previously.

 The outline of our paper is as follows.
-In Section \ref{S2p2}, we develop asymptotic theory for VaR and ES, specifically, functional central limit theorems, which provide the theoretical basis for the proposed confidence interval construction and change-point testing methodologies.
+We describe the setting and assumptions in Section \ref{S2p1}.
+In Section \ref{S2p2}, we develop the asymptotic theory for VaR and ES, specifically, functional central limit theorems, which provide the theoretical basis for the proposed confidence interval construction and change-point testing methodologies.
 In introducing our statistical methods, we first discuss the simpler task of confidence interval construction for risk measures in Section \ref{S3p1}.
-Then, with several fundamental ideas in place, we take up testing for a single potential change point for ES in Section \ref{S3p2}.
+Then, with several fundamental ideas in place, we take up testing for a single potential change point in VaR and ES in Section \ref{S3p2}.
 We extend the change-point testing methodology to an unknown, possibly multiple, number of change points in Section \ref{S3p3}.
-In Section \ref{S4}, we examine the finite-sample performance of our proposed methods through simulations.
-We conclude with an empirical study in Section \ref{S5} of returns data for the S\&P 500 exchange-traded fund (ETF) SPY and also US 30-Year Treasury bonds.
-Proofs of our theoretical results are delegated to the Appendix.
+In Section \ref{S4}, we demonstrate the good finite-sample performance of our proposed methods through simulations.
+We conclude with an empirical study in Section \ref{S5} of returns data for the S\&P 500 index and US Treasury bond returns.
+The proofs of our theoretical results as well as additional simulation and empirical results can be found in the Appendix.